mushtaque87/FutureWeather/README.md

 # FutureWeather
-Know the weather of your city and search other cities
+An iOS application to Know the weather of your city and search other cities

 ![HeaderImage](futureweather.png)